-CHILD'S DETAILS (name, age, address, tel no etc.): PARENT'S/CARER'S DETAILS (where known) Details of person REPORTING suspicion/allegation/concern to you (this may the child): Describe the suspicion / allegation / concern here: Describe fully any signs, symptoms you or others have observed (include here what the child has told you): Where did this occur (as far as you know) and what were YOU doing BEFORE and AT THE TIME of the When did this happen (as far as you know) and what was the CHILD doing BEFORE and AT THE TIME of the allegation?
+CHILD'S D (name, age, add etc.) dress, tel no PARENT'S/CARER'S DETAILS (where known) Details of person REPORTING suspicion/allegation/concern to you (this may the child): Describe the suspicion / allegation / concern here: Describe fully any signs, symptoms you or others have observed (include here what the child has told you): Where did this occur (as far as you know) and what were YOU doing BEFORE and AT THE TIME of the When did this happen (as far as you know) and what was the CHILD doing BEFORE and AT THE TIME of the allegation?

-If some earli signs/sympt were noticed before toda when and where was toms d y, What was s or done and whom?
-Record verb if possible l by Any immediactions take ate en?
-Record deta anyone else may have be present or h relevant information who een Record the advice giver Children's Social Servi or the Police ices Record contact details of who has been informed (You must inform one of the EGC Child Protection Officers immediately or as soon as possible if the report requires immediate referral to Social Services/Police, as this take priority).
+If some ear signs/symp were notice before toda when and where was otoms ed ay, What was sor done and whom?
+Record ver if possible d by Any immed actions take liate en?
+Record det anyone else may have b present or l relevant information e who been have Record the advice give Children's Social Serv or the Police n by vices e.
+Record contact details of who has been informed (You must inform one of the EGC Safeguarding and Child Protection Officers immediately or as soon as possible - this must NOT delay any referral to Social Services/Police).
 Additionally, the on-duty Director should be informed.
 YOU MUST SIGN AND DATE THE FORM IN INK Signed Date Time EGC Position (if any) Telephone number